DanteSc03/Netflix-Analysis/README.md

 # Netflix-Analysis

-A graphical analysis of netflix usage over time.
+A graphical analysis of netflix movie durations over time.